Alaysia2443/smartfin-website/README.md

 - HTML is standards-conform and well-structured (e.g. avoids unnecessarily nested divs)
 - CSS ensures no content is cut off or unreadable on all screen sizes, from phones to desktop screens.
 - The website's components' styling is consistent.
-(e.g. when using a component library, any custom components you build fit with the UI library's style.)
+(e.g. when using a component library, any custom components we build fit with the UI library's style.)
 - The web app is optimized — not just functional — for a variety of different screen sizes, such as a smartphone
 - The web app uses animation and transitions tastefully where appropriate
 - The web app uses custom CSS keyframe animations